ktnguye/IT2810-2/README.md

 2. **Installation**:
    - Clone the repository: `https://gitlab.stud.idi.ntnu.no/it2810-h23/Team-30/project-2.git`
-   - Navigate to the project directory: `cd ../project-2/prosjekt2`
+   - Navigate to the backend directory of the project: `cd ../project-2/prosjekt2/backend`
    - Install dependencies: `npm install`
+   - Navigate to the frontend directory of the project: `cd ../project-2/prosjekt2/frontend`
+   - Install dependencies: `npm install`

 3. **Starting the project**:
-   - Run the project: `npm run dev`
+   - Run the project in the frontend directory: `npm run dev`

 4. **Testing**:
-   - Run tests: `npm run test` (Not implemented yet)
+   - Run tests: `npm run test` (Tests not implemented yet)

 4. **Code formatting**:
    - Run linting: `npm run lint`